'Anything can happen' - Samuel Eto'o backs Chelsea in Champions League final against Manchester City | Goal.com

 It won't be beyond Chelsea's capabilities, given that they have already beaten Manchester City twice, in the FA Cup and in the Premier League this season.

-Eto'o, who is a legacy ambassador of the 2022 World Cup in Qatar, spoke of two young talents in both sides who have been impressing fans and pundits alike.
+Eto'o, who is in Doha currently as a Qatar Legacy Ambassador for the 2022 World Cup , spoke of two young talents in both sides who have been impressing fans and pundits alike.
 City's young attacking midfielder Phil Foden and Chelsea's midfield dynamo Mason Mount are two players Eto'o is looking forward to watching in the final.

 "For the young players such as Phil Foden and Mason Mount, this will be their first time playing in such an important game.
 Despite their age, both players have had impressive seasons and could have a big impact on the outcome.